DannyManzietti/Sprint-Challenge--Hash-BC/README.md

 Explain in detail the workings of a dynamic array:

 - What is the runtime complexity to access an array, add or remove from the front, and add or remove from the back?

+access of an array is 0(1).
+Constant

+add or remove from front is 0(n) because you have to loop through it.

+add or remove from back is 0(1) if there is space available. if not I think its 0(n)? because you have to loop

 - What is the worse case scenario if you try to extend the storage size of a dynamic array?

+0(n)

 Explain how a blockchain is structured.
 What are the blocks, what is the chain?
 How is the data organized?

+Blockchain is structured as a singly linked list with the links being between blocks, which are hash tables.
+The data is organized by hashes within the blocks.

 Explain how proof of work functions.
 How does it operate.
 How does this protect the chain from attack.
 What kind of attack is possible?

+Someone can access the hashes. and change all the hashes connected to those; proof of work secures the chain by requiring a certain number of zeroes; the more zeroes, the safer the chain.
+SHA-256, 32-byte-hash, 64 hexidecimal

 ## Project Set Up